PaulKinlan/paul.kinlan.me/content/en/2011-06-21-webmessaging-is-broken.markdown

 ---
 <p>I have been working on a rather cool project recently that initially used a
 lot of <a href="http://www.w3.org/TR/webmessaging/">WebMessaging</a> (postMessage etc) to talk between all the components.
-However, even though these API&rsquo;s look simple and easy to grok there are some bizaare limitations and usage of them is frustrating to say the least.</p>
+However, even though these API's look simple and easy to grok there are some bizaare limitations and usage of them is frustrating to say the least.</p>